April 1, 1865 - During the U.S.

 April 9

-as Gen. Robert E. Lee surrendered to Gen. Ulysses S. Grant in the village
+as General Robert E. Lee surrendered to General Ulysses S. Grant in the village

 of Appomattox Court House.
 The surrender occurred in the home

 of Wilmer McLean.
-Terms of surrender, written by Gen. Grant, allowed
+Terms of the surrender, written by General Grant, allowed

 Confederates to keep their horses and return home.
 Officers were allowed